-With the dimensionless variable $v$ introduced in Eq. \eqref{ZEqnNum549327}, the equivalent dimensionless form of PS mass function in Eq. \eqref{ZEqnNum297590} is
+With the dimensionless variable $v$ introduced in Eq. \eqref{ZEqnNum549327-2}, the equivalent dimensionless PS mass function in Eq. \eqref{ZEqnNum297590} is

 Further improvement was achieved by extending the PS formalism with the elliptical collapse model \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im,Sheth:1999-Large-scale-bias-and-the-peak-}.
-The modified PS model (ST model, hereafter ST) reads:
+The modified PS model (ST model, hereafter ST) is:

-The best fitted parameters from large-scale \textit{N}-body simulations is $q=0.75$ and $p=0.3$ \citep{Sheth:2002-An-excursion-set-model-of-hier}.
+The best-fitted parameters from large-scale \textit{N}-body simulations are $q=0.75$ and $p=0.3$ \citep{Sheth:2002-An-excursion-set-model-of-hier}.
 Many other forms of empirical mass functions were also proposed by fitting to the high-resolution simulation data.
 For example, a universal JK mass function was proposed to cover a wide range of simulation data with different cosmologies and redshifts \citep{Jenkins:2001-The-mass-function-of-dark-matt},

 With $\delta _{c} =1.6865$ at $z=0$.
-It should be noted that empirical mass function does not satisfy the normalization constraint (Integration of mass function in mass space should give unity) and cannot extrapolate beyond the range of fitting data.
+It should be noted that the empirical mass function does not satisfy the normalization constraint (Integral of mass function in mass space should give unity) and cannot extrapolate beyond the range of fitting data.

-Now let us return to our halo mass function from inverse mass cascade (Eq. \eqref{ZEqnNum663085}), which does not rely on any particular collapse model (spherical or elliptical).
-If we introduce $v=\left({m_{h} /m_{h}^{*} } \right)^{2-2\lambda } $, the halo mass function Eq. \eqref{ZEqnNum663085} can be simplified to
+Now, let us return to our halo mass function from the inverse mass cascade (Eq. \eqref{ZEqnNum663085}), which does not rely on any particular collapse model (spherical or elliptical).
+If we introduce $v=\left({m_{h} /m_{h}^{*} } \right)^{2-2\lambda } $, the halo mass function of Eq. \eqref{ZEqnNum663085} can be simplified to

-Clearly, Eq. \eqref{ZEqnNum663085} reduces to the Press-Schechter (PS) mass function if $\lambda ={\left(3-n_{ps} \right)/6} $ and $\eta _{0} ={1/2} $ (See Eqs. \eqref{ZEqnNum549327} and \eqref{ZEqnNum197880}).
+Clearly, Eq. \eqref{ZEqnNum663085} reduces to the Press-Schechter (PS) mass function if $\lambda ={\left(3-n_{ps} \right)/6} $ and $\eta _{0} ={1/2} $ (See Eq. \eqref{ZEqnNum549327-2}).
 However, it should be noted that Eq. \eqref{ZEqnNum663085} is more general and the parameter $\eta _{0} $ is related to the parameter $\beta _{0} $ (Eq. \eqref{ZEqnNum991280}), where $\beta _{0} $ is the prefactor for power-law scaling in Eq. \eqref{ZEqnNum972525}.
-The halo geometry exponent $\lambda $ has a fundamental connection to the effective index of power spectrum $n_{ps} $.
-In principle, the halo geometry exponent $\lambda $ should be smaller than 1 such that $n_{ps} >-3$.
-The effective spectrum index $n_{ps} $ can also be related to the halo fractal dimension as $n_{ps} =3-2D_{h} $.
+The halo geometry exponent $\lambda $ has a fundamental connection to the effective index of the power spectrum $n_{ps} $.
+In principle, the halo geometry exponent $\lambda $ should be smaller than one, such that $n_{ps} >-3$.